-As a government contractor, we are subject to routine audits, investigations and reviews by U.S. government agencies such as the DCMA and DCAA.
-These agencies routinely audit and review a contractor's performance under government contracts, cost structure, pricing practices and compliance with applicable laws, regulations and standards.
-They also review the adequacy of the contractor's compliance with government standards for its accounting and management internal control systems and policies, including the contractor's general control environment and accounting, purchasing, property, budgeting, billing, compensation, labor, management, and information technology systems.
-Both contractors and the U.S. government agencies conducting these audits, investigations and reviews have come under increased scrutiny.
-In particular, audits, investigations and reviews have become more rigorous and the standards to which we are held are being more strictly interpreted, increasing the likelihood of an audit or investigation resulting in an adverse outcome.
+As a government contractor, we are routinely subject to audit and review by the DCMA, the DCAA and other U.S. government agencies of our performance on government contracts, indirect rates and pricing practices, accounting and management internal control business systems, and compliance with applicable contracting and procurement laws, regulations and standards.
+Both contractors and the U.S. government agencies conducting these audits and reviews have come under increased scrutiny.
+In particular, audits and reviews have become more rigorous and the standards to which we are held are being more strictly interpreted, increasing the likelihood of an audit or review resulting in an adverse outcome.
 Increases in congressional scrutiny and investigations into business practices and major programs supported by contractors may lead to increased legal costs and may harm our reputation and profitability if we are among the targeted companies.

-Failure to comply with applicable contracting and procurement laws, regulations and standards could result in civil and criminal penalties and administrative sanctions being imposed on us, which may include termination of contracts, forfeiture of profits, triggering of price reduction clauses, suspension of payments, fines and suspension, or a prohibition on doing business with U.S. government agencies.
-In addition, if we fail to obtain an "adequate" determination of our various accounting and management internal control systems from applicable U.S. government agencies or if allegations of impropriety are made against us, we could suffer serious harm to our business or our reputation, including our ability to bid on new contracts or receive contract renewals and our competitive position in the bidding process.
-If we incur a material penalty or administrative sanction or otherwise suffer harm to our reputation, our profitability, cash position and future prospects could be adversely affected.
-The audits of our incurred cost by the DCAA have not been completed for fiscal year 2003 and subsequent fiscal years, and if the outcome of such audit or future audits is adverse, we may be required to refund payments made under affected government contracts and we could be prohibited from bidding on future U.S. government contracts, which would have a material adverse affect on our business, financial condition and results of operations.
+An adverse outcome to a review or audit or other failure to comply with applicable contracting and procurement laws, regulations and standards could result in material civil and criminal penalties and administrative sanctions being imposed on us, which may include termination of contracts, forfeiture of profits, triggering of price reduction clauses, suspension of payments, significant customer refunds, fines and suspension, or a prohibition on doing business with U.S. government agencies.
+In addition, if we fail to obtain an "adequate" determination of our various accounting and management internal control business systems from applicable U.S. government agencies or if allegations of impropriety are made against us, we could suffer serious harm to our business or our reputation, including our ability to bid on new contracts or receive contract renewals and our competitive position in the bidding process.
+Any of these outcomes could have a material adverse effect on our business, financial condition and results of operations.

+Our incurred cost audits by the DCAA have not been completed for fiscal year 2003 and subsequent fiscal years.
 Although we have recorded contract revenues subsequent to fiscal year 2002 based upon an estimate of costs that we believe will be approved upon final audit or review, we do not know the outcome of any ongoing or future audits or reviews and adjustments, and if future adjustments exceed our estimates, our profitability would be adversely affected.
-In the fourth quarter of fiscal year 2011, based on recent events, including communications with the DCMA, changes in the regulatory environment for federal government contractors and the status of current government audits, we recorded an additi
+In the fourth quarter of fiscal year 2011, based on various factors, including communications with the DCMA, changes in the regulatory environment for federal government contractors and the status of current government audits, we recorded an additional \$5.0 million in contract-related reserves for our estimate of potential refunds to customers for potential cost adjustments on several multi-year U.S. government cost reimbursable contracts, bringing our total reserve to \$6.7 million as of March 30, 2012.
+These reserves are classified as either an element of accrued liabilities or as a reduction of unbilled accounts receivable based on status of the related contracts.
+There can be no assurance that audits or reviews of our incurred costs and cost accounting systems for other fiscal years will not be subject to further audit, review or scrutiny by the DCAA or other government agencies.

-The Recent Global Business Environment Could Negatively Affect Our Business, Results of Operations and Financial Condition
+The Global Business Environment Could Negatively Affect Our Business, Results of Operations and Financial Condition